 Sheena was also very beautiful.
 Just like Jay, she had tiny waist and big hips.
 Her hair was long also but extremely thick and straight.
 She was also in the Science stream and most of her friends were boys from her classroom.
 She was fashionable and we all tried to sneak into her outfits one time or another.
 Like me, she loved to read and never stopped studying.
 Whenever I woke up, she was always at the table studying for an exam, very focused and determined in what she wanted from her life.
 I often admired her for the dedication she showed in whatever she did and wished I could study like her.
 I was preparing for my Grade 11 examinations and she would awake me to study with her just after mid-night but even though I drank coffee, I always fell asleep before reaching the fourth page.
 The next day I would promise myself to study after dinner but always ended up sitting on the benches and chatting with mom and dad.
 I was very attached to my parents and missed them when I was at school.
 Studying was always a problem for me, guess my school texts were not as exciting as my novels.

-The years went by, my siblings got married, some of them migrated.
-Rob my brother, went to the United States to attend Howard University, Sandy my sister, got married and moved to the United States, Pete and Rudy with his family, moved to Canada and Aileen my sister and her family, moved to Venezuela.
-A few months after arriving in Canada, Pete got married to his childhood sweetheart; a warm, beautiful and kind girl.
+As the years went by, Rob went to the United States to attend Howard University, Sandy got married and moved to the United States, Rudy with his family, moved to Canada, Aileen with her family, moved to Venezuela. and Pete moved to Canada to get married to his childhood sweetheart, Geets; shy and very beautiful with long thick hair.
 There were just five of us now with mom and dad.
 I was approaching my eighteenth birthday and started applying for jobs.
 The legal age for working in my country Guyana.
-My parents were planning a trip to Venezuela for me, as a gift for being successful at my exams, especially the distinction in English Language, along with the pair of gold earrings, chain and ring they presented me.
+My parents were planning a trip to Venezuela for me, as a gift for being successful at my exams, along with the pair of gold earrings, chain and ring they presented me.
 Dad always encouraged our success by giving us gifts or taking us to dinner whenever we excelled at school.